PUBLIC NUISANCE

 In White (1757), for instance, a public nuisance was committed where “all the King’s liege subjects” living in Twickenham were affected by air with “noisome and offensive stinks and smells”.
 In Vantandillo (1815) a public nuisance occurred where customers at a rifle range in the fields of Bayswater caused “noise, damage, disturbance and mischief in the area”.

 PYA Quarries (1957) concerned quarrying activities which were said to cast stones and splinters into the local area, causing a dust nuisance and vibrations.
 One of the judges in the case said that a public nuisance is one which “materially affects the reasonable comfort and convenience of life of a class of Her Majesty’s subjects”.
 He went on: “The sphere of the nuisance may be described generally as ‘the neighbourhood’; but the question whether the local community within that sphere comprises a sufficient number of persons to constitute a class of the public is a question of fact in every case.
 It is not necessary … to prove that every member of the class has been injuriously affected; it is sufficient to show that a representative cross-section of the class has been so affected for an injunction to issue.”
 In other words, whether or not a significant proportion of the public has been affected, is entirely a matter of fact and degree.
+The nuisance must be either “widespread” or “indiscriminate”.

 Special damage and the right to take proceedings

-An individual who wishes to make a claim for a remedy in public nuisance must be able to show some damage suffered over and above that sustained by the public generally.
-This means that the claimant must be able to demonstrate (a) the effect of some particular type of injury to himself beyond that which is suffered by the remainder of the public, (b) that the injury has been ‘direct’ and not consequential and (c) that the injury has been ‘substantial’ and not temporary or trivial (i.e. not ‘de minimis’) (Benjamin (1874)).
-These are issues of fact.
+This means that the claimant must be able to demonstrate (a) the effect of some particular type of injury to himself beyond that which is suffered by the remainder of the public, (b) that the injury has been ‘direct’ and not consequential and (c) that the injury has been ‘substantial’ and not temporary or trivial (i.e. not ‘de minimis’) (Benjamin, 1874).

 Are public and private nuisance mutually exclusive?

 The law of private nuisance and of public nuisance are different, in particular by reason of the fact that they protect different interests.
-Private nuisance protects landowners in the use and enjoyment of their properties, whereas public nuisance exists above all for the purpose of the protection of the wider local public.
+As mentioned above, Private nuisance protects landowners in the use and enjoyment of their properties, whereas public nuisance exists above all for the purpose of the protection of the wider local public.

 That said, these are by no means mutually exclusive torts, and it may be quite possible to make a claim in the civil courts under both headings.
-Indeed concurrent claims in private and public nuisance were made in British Celanese (1969) (concerning a single explosive event) Jan de Nul (2000) (siltation of a navigable river) and Colour Quest (2009) (the Buncefield explosion).
+Indeed concurrent claims in private and public nuisance were made in British Celanese (1969) (concerning a single explosive event) Jan De Nul (2000) (siltation of a navigable river) and Colour Quest (2009) (the Buncefield explosion).

 The duty to prevent / abate a public nuisance